Thirty Years of Adonis

 Thirty Years of Adonis (三十儿立), is a 2017 film by the Hong Kong film-maker Scud, the production-crediting name of Danny Cheng Wan-Cheung.
-It is a story of a young man who is a Beijing Opera actor.
-He decides to pursue acting, and soon becomes a commercial sex worker for men and women.
+It is a story of a young man who decides to pursue acting as the Beijing Opera actor, and soon becomes a commercial sex worker for men and women.
 The movie explores several themes traditionally regarded as 'taboo' in Hong Kong society and features full-frontal male nudity in several scenes.
-It is the seventh publicly released films by Scud.
+It is the seventh publicly released film by Scud.
 The six other films are: City Without Baseball in 2008, Permanent Residence in 2009, Amphetamine in 2010, Love Actually...
 Sucks! in 2011, Voyage in 2013, and Utopians in 2015.
 The movie features footage from Utopians.
 The eighth film, Apostles, was made in 2022, as was the ninth, Bodyshop, but neither have yet been released.
 The tenth and final film, Naked Nations: Hong Kong Tribe, is currently in production.

 Plot

-Thirty Years of Adonis explores the philosophy of life and death, religious beliefs and karma through an erotically charged story.
+Thirty Years of Adonis explores the philosophy of life and death, religious beliefs, and karma through an erotically charged story.
 Yang Ke is a 30-year-old man who dreams of becoming a famous Beijing Opera actor.
 He is an attractive man who can effortlessly charm both men and women.
-However, his fate leads him to the underworld as he joins a cult-like society of masculine sex workers.
-Despite his faith and his willingness to give, he remains a prisoner to his karma.
+However, his fate takes a twisted turn that leads him to the underworld as he joins a cult-like society of masculine sex workers.
+Despite his faith and willingness to give, he remains a prisoner to his karma.
 Hell awaits when heaven seems near, and the ultimate truth is revealed in a heart-breaking moment from which there is no return.